Pinterest · Performance+ · Dec 2022 to Oct 2025

 Research

-Directed the studies that de-risked the biggest bets, answering the hard questions first: does the number of conversions matter more, or their value?
-What are the real tradeoffs between bid signals and constraints?
+Directed the studies behind the biggest bets.
+Does the number of conversions matter more, or their value?
+What are the tradeoffs between bid signals and constraints?

 Adoption

-Designed the adoption engine: upsell modals, account banners, journey-stage messaging.
+Designed how advertisers found out it existed: upsell modals, account banners, messaging keyed to where they were in the journey.
 Active automated campaigns grew 15× in three weeks.

 Optimal Setup Framework diagram: advertiser intent mapped to downstream configuration.

 Fig. 02 · Range of Automation.
 Full auto, fine-tuned, recommendations, manual.
-Defined which advertisers belong at each level and why; used to align product, design, and engineering on scope.
+Defined which advertisers belong at each level and why.

 Range of Automation framework: full auto to manual.